adamlofts/leveldb_dart/README.md

 Isolates (Threads)
 ------------------

-leveldb_dart supports access to a database from multiple isolates by passing `shared: true` to the [LevelDB.open](https://www.dartdocs.org/documentation/leveldb/latest/leveldb/LevelDB/open.html) function.
+*leveldb_dart* supports access to a database from multiple isolates by passing `shared: true` to the [LevelDB.open](https://www.dartdocs.org/documentation/leveldb/latest/leveldb/LevelDB/open.html) function.
 The `LevelDB` object returned by this function will share an underlying reference to the object in other isolates and changes will be visible between isolates.

+See [example/isolate.dart](example/isolate.dart) for an example of using a database from multiple isolates (OS threads).

 Feature Support
 ---------------
 - [x] Read and write keys
 - [x] Forward iteration
+- [x] Multi-isolate
 - [ ] Backward iteration
 - [ ] Snapshots
 - [ ] Bulk get / put